CardinalNow/TerraformWorkshop/challenges/10-sentinelpolicy/README.md

 ### Review the Plan

-The plan should succedd and now pass the sentinel policy check.
+The plan should succeed and now pass the sentinel policy check.

 ## Advanced areas to explore